TimmySigs/Regex-Tutorial/Develop/gist-template.md

 In this section we will discuss greedy and lazy matches.
 A greedy match tries to match an element as many times as possible.
 Whereas, a lazy match tries to match an element as few times as possible.
 In our example we have `?` which signifies lazy quantifier.
 This is referred to a lazy quantifier because it causes the regular expression engine to match as few occurances as possible.
 We can simply turn this lazy match into a greedy one by adding a `?`.

 ## Author
+Timothy Signore

-I am Chicago based web devloper named Tim, Im always looking to learn more about programming and these tutorials help!
+im is a Chicago based web devloper finishing a full stack certification, always looking to learn more about programming and these tutorials help!

 GitHub: [TimmySigs](https://github.com/Timmysigs)